-As the virus continues to spread, it could pose a significant risk to some organizations.
+As the virus continues to spread, it poses a significant risk and has disrupted most businesses.
 We live in a global economy and many employers have operations or supply chains based overseas.
 The level of risk an organization may face will depend on whether it's directly or indirectly affected in this way.
 An organization may also be affected if it employs people who have travelled back, or been in contact with, anyone who has returned from an area affected by the virus.
-These people are required by law to self isolate for a minimum of 14 days.
 People's health and well-being, and measures to prevent the virus from spreading should be at the heart of every employer's response.